Sikorsky UH-60 Black Hawk: United States

+Additional users

 The United Arab Emirates requested 14 UH-60M helicopters and associated equipment in September 2008, through Foreign Military Sale.
 It had received 20 UH-60Ls by November 2010.
 Bahrain ordered nine UH-60Ms in 2007.

-In December 2011, the Royal Brunei Air Force ordered twelve S-70i helicopters, which are similar to the UH-60M; four aircraft had been received by December 2013.
-On 12 June 2012, the U.S. Defense Security Cooperation Agency notified Congress that Qatar requested the purchase of twelve UH-60Ms, engines, and associated equipment.
+In December 2011, the Royal Brunei Air Force (RBAirF / TUDB) ordered twelve S-70i helicopters, which are similar to the UH-60M; four aircraft had been received by December 2013.
+In June 2012, the U.S. Defense Security Cooperation Agency notified Congress that Qatar requested the purchase of twelve UH-60Ms, engines, and associated equipment.
+The Royal Brunei Air Force had earlier bought four UH-60, but these were later sold to Malaysia.

-On 25 February 2013, the Indonesian Army announced its interest in buying UH-60 Black Hawks as part of its effort to modernize its weaponry.
-The army wants them for combating terrorism, transnational crime, and insurgency to secure the archipelago.

-On 27 May 2014, Croatian Defence Minister Ante Kotromanović announced the beginning of negotiations for the purchase of 15 used Black Hawks.
-On 12 October 2018, the US via Ambassador Robert Kohorst announced donation of two UH-60M helicopters with associated equipment and crew training to Croatia's Ministry of Defence, to be delivered in 2020.
-In 2019 October 30, the US State Dept approved the sale of two new UH-60M Blackhawks.
-On 3 February 2022, the first two helicopters were delivered to Croatia.
+In May 2014, Croatian Defence Minister Ante Kotromanović announced the beginning of negotiations for the purchase of 15 used Black Hawks.
+In October 2018, the US via Ambassador Robert Kohorst announced donation of two UH-60M helicopters with associated equipment and crew training to Croatia's Ministry of Defence, to be delivered in 2020.
+In October 2019, the US State Dept approved the sale of two new UH-60M Black Hawks.
+In February 2022, the first two helicopters were delivered to Croatia.
+In January 2024, the State Department approved a possible Foreign Military Sale to Croatia for 8 UH-60M helicopters and related equipment and services for an estimated cost of $500 million.
+The U.S. government has provided $139.4 million in financial assistance for 51 percent of the funding, as a compensation for the Croatian donation of 14 Mi-8 helicopters to Ukraine.
+The remaining sum is be provided by Croatia's Ministry of Defence in the three-year budget period from 2025 to 2027.
+The Letter of Offer and Acceptance was signed in March 2024.
+Delivery of all 8 Black Hawks is expected in 2028.

 Tunisia requested 12 armed UH-60M helicopters in July 2014 through Foreign Military Sale.
 In August 2014, the U.S. ambassador stated that the U.S. "will soon make available" the UH-60Ms to Tunisia.
+The sale of 8 helicopters was approved and helicopters were delivered 2017 and 2018.

-On 23 January 2015, the Malaysian Defence Minister Hishammuddin Hussein confirmed that Royal Malaysian Air Force (RMAF) is receiving S-70A Blackhawks from the Brunei government.
+In January 2015, the Malaysian Defence Minister Hishammuddin Hussein confirmed that Royal Malaysian Air Force (RMAF) is receiving S-70A Black Hawks from the Brunei government.
 These helicopters, believed to be four in total, were expected to be transferred to Malaysia by September with M134D miniguns added.
-The four Blackhawks were delivered to Royal Brunei Air Force (RBAF) in 1999.
+The four Black Hawks were delivered to Royal Brunei Air Force (RBAirF / TUDB) in 1999.